dougbutner/web-4/README.md

 In practice, a time unit is an integer that counts up the number of pre-defined time spans that have passed since an **epoch**.
 The epoch is typically when the system went live, and represents the first time unit.

-## Possible Use Case of Time Tokens
+## Provable Democracy with Time Tokens

 If we were to create a time token for a US citizen to vote in the **US presidential election**, the time span would be 126144000 seconds (four years), and the epoch would be at a timestamp representing the start of the **election day previous to the first election** to use time tokens.
 On election day, an active faucet would send/offer one time token to each registered voter (requires module 2: provable individuality) with a payload of the user's **unique identifier and the integer 1 as the time unit** (the next election would be 2, and so on.)
 The user would then send the token to the election's smart contract address with a **memo of their vote**.
 The system would check the identity of the voter as the one the token was minted to, validity of the memo, and the time unit against their list to ensure they are voting in the correct election, then **burn the token** (or else reverse the transaction if malformed), and send the user back another token representing a **"I Voted" sticker**.

 > This example intentionally doesn't account for anonymity

-**This example is trivial.** It becomes beneficial when we realize that we can just as easily send the person 12 voting tokens so they can vote on their first, second and third choice.
-It becomes even more interesting when we send tokens **every month** (or so) and allow the people to **vote directly on the bills that are being presented to their respective legislative bodies**.
+**This example is simply implementing an existing system.** It becomes beneficial when we realize that we can just as easily send the person 12 voting tokens so they can vote on their first, second and third choice.
+It becomes even more interesting when we send tokens **every month** (or so) and allow the people to **vote directly on the bills that are being presented to their respective legislative bodies**, just for fun, equivalent to a poll.
 It becomes even more expansive when we have the faucet smart contract require **educational actions**, such as opening a link to information on these bills (summary and the full text) **to receive their votable time tokens**.

+It seems that the only way to beat misinformation is with information.
+By enforcing the integrity of voter informedness according to known metrics, a solution may be developed where opinion can be trusted to be at least well-representative of the population's desires.

 ## A Simple Example in web 2